-The feeling is of guilt and regrets and for me not being able to speak to my ex-husband again is heartbreaking the second time around the first when we split up and the second time now.
-Perhaps it was never meant to be, perhaps this was destiny’s way of saying to you this was how it ends?
+The feeling is of guilt and regrets and for me not being able to speak to my ex-husband again is heartbreaking the second time around the first when we split up and the second time is now.
+Perhaps it was never meant to be, perhaps this was destiny’s way of saying this was how it ends?

-The last time I spoke to him was 14 years ago where he came to tell me his son had died in a car accident.
+The last time I spoke to my ex-husband was 14 years ago where he came to tell me his son had died in a car accident.
 He was not alone and the person he was with was not welcome but it was the right thing to do to accommodate her under the circumstances.

 You take people for granted and you expect them to be around forever and I thought I had time to finish my autobiography and tell him and the world what actually happened and how I actually felt and am still feeling.

 In truth, he was my knight in shining armor and things could have been different, but I guess things happen for a reason.

 I wanted to tell him I was sorry for hurting him and although we have social media I wanted to tell him to his face.

 I knew I had hurt him because of his behavior straight after, but he had also hurt me too.
 Two wrongs do not make a right but I wanted closure on something I thought I had plenty of time to say.
 We never had the opportunity then to talk because of all the animosity surrounding our break-up.

 I did not know he was termininally ill until recently.
 I knew nothing.